Tips for Building Plumbing Models for Design and Coordination

 Most taps and faucets made till the 70s used a small rubber disk called a washer to stop water flow when the cold or hot tap handle was shut off.
 The faucet mechanism closes and squeezes against the washer thus sealing off the space for water flow.
 Eventually, the washer gets brittle, old, and cracks which give way to some water flow even when the handle is fully tightened.

 Cheap replacement washers are available in hardware stores to prevent dripping.
 Most modern faucets use replaceable valve cartridges instead of washers.
-When they start leaking, the only solution is replacing the cartridge.
+When they start leaking, the only solution is to replace the cartridge.
 Both cartridge and washer replacement can be done by the homeowner easily.

 The lack of air vents is one of the major causes of a gurgling sound produced by a sink drain as water travels down.
 Adding an air valve to the drainpipe will solve this problem.
 However, not all sink drains can allow an air admittance valve.
 But they work well and are easy to install.
 If you have a gurgling drain, contact your plumber to find out if your admittance valve is optional.